OLYMPUS MYTHICAL TRAIL > ATHLETES MANUAL 2019

 Sharing the Trails : The course links established trails around Mt.
 Olympus, from North-West to South-East, with rediscovered ancient pathways to form a seamless out-and-back loop.
 These trails stand as testament to the way people used to make a hard living through the natural mountain resources, logging, herding and foraging.
 Many people use the trails for hiking and recreation and OMT aims to foster a mutual respect and understanding between these different users and help communicate and promote the sharing of these trails.

 Eligible for participation are men and women aged from 20 to 69 years, who must meet specific qualification criteria.
 The number of athletes admitted in OMT is set at 250 (two hundred-fifty).
 The rationale behind this number is the maximum number of participants that can be reliably and safely supported by the organization and to be self-consistent in our commitment to minimize the environmental impact on the sensitive and protected natural area of Mount Olympus.
-The qualification for international athletes will be the successful completion of an 80 km race over the last three calendar years prior to the current year registration procedure.
-Registration for 2018 begins on April 1st (19:00 CET) and ends by completing the number of 250 participants.
-The registration fee is 110 (hundred and ten) euros and it is payable via the online payment system.
+The qualification for international athletes will be the successful completion of a 80 km race over the last three calendar years prior to the current year registration procedure.
+Also acceptable are applications of athletes without this qualification but with ITRA rating at least 500!
+Registration for 2018 begins on February 14th (20:00 CET) and ends by completing the number of 250 participants.
+The registration fee is 115 (hundred and fifteen) euros and it is payable via the online payment system.

 Included with the registration fee: